 Fare alerts will save you from constantly having to price out tickets like a maniac.
 Seriously, I used to spend hours seeing if the fares on my desired flights had dropped.
 In fact, I still do once in a while just to make sure the fare alerts aren’t slacking … occasionally, they don’t pick up a flash sale.

 Unfortunately, my (former) favorite fare alert site, and the original to track airfares, Yapta, shut down in 2020.
-Joining them in the virtual graveyard is Hipmunk, after they were bought by Concur.
-And it looks like AirFareWatchDog has done away with the service, even though they’re still in business.
-Since TripAdvisor took them over, it’s more of a sales tactic to get your email.
+Joining them in the virtual graveyard was Hipmunk, after they were bought by Concur.
+It looks like AirFareWatchDog still offers them but I haven’t received an email from them in years and their system still shows my desired alerts.

 But don’t worry, there are still plenty of websites that track airfares and, yes, they’re free.
 Each of the websites and apps is a little different but if you’re wise and a little obsessive when it comes to getting the cheapest plane tickets, you might use all five of these at some point: